Using PowerPoint for UX Design

 As we can see, the stencil template contains lot of different controls that we can use in websites, desktop applications and mobile devices.

 - HTML content

 - Floating Window

 - Pagination template

-By using this resource you can work on rapid app prototyping and create working mockups easily.
+By using prototype tools and resources like this one you can work on rapid app prototyping and create working mockups easily.
 Combining these controls and free PPT stencil with our free PowerPoint templates and themes you can create a presentation used to show your wireframes.